WARNING: The "syslog" option is deprecated Unable to initialize messaging context

 section.
 When used in the [global]

-section, the parameter value applies to all services.# (explicit) follow symlinks = yes # allows following symlinks outside of the shared directory wide links = yes # related to uid/gid between server and client, but also collides with 'wide links' above when enabled unix extensions = no
+# (explicit) follow symlinks = yes # allows following symlinks outside of the shared directory wide links = yes # related to uid/gid between server and client, but also collides with 'wide links' above when enabled unix extensions = no

 option = value # this is a comment DON'T DO THAT !!!